ironbunny-ib/OverTimeGithub/product/Klutes.md

 >Directed thoughts when imagined forward towards the future or backwards towards the past are contemplations.

->Not being in the present is contemplation.
+>Not being in the present is contemplation.<br>
+>Not being the present and bringing some valuable insight is Kluting.

 **How would you describe the process of contemplation to a child?**